buzkill420/minazaosd-new/README.md

 This code is higly unstable!
 Use at your own risk!

 Everything is subject to change at the moment.
 I'll change the pinning (to reduce pin-change-interrupt usage) as soon as I've got my new MinimOSD and there will be also a new soldering manual.

-The reason to implement the FrSky S.Port telemetry is safety.
-The Taranis X9D radio is capable to log all relevant telemetry data like GPS position, speed, heading, battery voltage...
+The reason to implement the FrSky S.Port telemetry protocol is *safety*.
+The Taranis X9D radio is capable to log all relevant telemetry data like GPS position, speed, heading, battery voltage, etc. on SD-card.
-That way it's possible to have an independent "remote" flight data recorder.
+That way it's possible to have an independent "remote" flight data recorder (with a bit of latency of course).
 IMHO that's a very useful function.

 Mandatory requirements: